Teachers for Tomorrow

 How many Christian Schools have used this program?

-The Teachers for Tomorrow program has be implemented by over 50 Christian schools accross the country and around the world.
+The Teachers for Tomorrow program has been implemented by over 60 Christian schools across the country and around the world.

 Who are the key people in the Teachers for Tomorrow program?